Rubberverse/qor-caddy/README.md

 | WeidiDeng/caddy-cloudflare-ip    | Utility / Extension      | Periodically checks Cloudflare IP ranges and updates them                     |

 Any issues involving third-party modules should be reported to the module's respective repository, not to Caddy maintainers.
 In case the issue comes from my image, create an issue about it here!

 ## 🛠️ Usage

-If you ever used Caddy, it's about the same.
-Most of your time will be spent sitting in your `Caddyfile` or `caddy.json`.
-You'll want to enable admin endpoint and reload your configuration file by issuing `podman exec -t qor-caddy /app/bin/caddy reload -c /app/configs/Caddyfile` instead of restarting your container.
-[Caddy Docs quick-link](https://caddyserver.com/docs/caddyfile/options#admin)
+In case you enabled admin endpoint, you can reload your configuration file with following commands:

+- `podman exec -t qor-caddy /app/bin/entrypoint --reload`
+- `podman exec -t qor-caddy /app/bin/caddy reload --config /app/configs/Caddyfile`

+This will reload your configuration if you've done any changes to it.

+Otherwise, the usage is about the same as average Caddy image.
+You can read more about admin endpoint [on caddy docs](https://caddyserver.com/docs/caddyfile/options#admin)

 > [!WARNING]
 > Volume mounted configuration files will still need a container restart if you re-created the configuration file when it was on.
 So in case something seems fishy, restart your container.
 You'll know instantly in case config file is wrong ;)